electron/electron/docs/tutorial/quick-start.md

-The format of `package.json` is exactly the same as that of Node's modules, and the script specified by the `main` field is the startup script of your app, which will run on the browser side.
+The format of `package.json` is exactly the same as that of Node's modules, and the script specified by the `main` field is the startup script of your app, which will run on the main process.
 An example of your `package.json` might look like this:

 ```json